rushjayz/zonex-music-web/README.md

  - Click on the playlist and navigate to view tracks inside the playlist
  - Filter the tracks inside the playlist

 By Navigating to "Find", users are able to search tracks, artists and ablums.
-Search results are broken and shown in tab view.
+Search results are divided and shown in tab view.